frankstepanski/js-fullstack-course/readme.md

 - **JavaScript** — from fundamentals to advanced concepts (DOM, APIs, events, logic)
 - **React.js** — build dynamic, component-based interfaces using hooks, props, and state

+### 🖌️ UX Design

+Learn how to think like a designer before you write a line of code.

+- User-centered design principles and design thinking
+- Wireframing and prototyping interfaces before building them
+- Understanding user flows, accessibility, and visual hierarchy

 ### ⚙️ Intermediate & Advanced JavaScript

-Go beyond “just making it work” and understand how JavaScript runs under the hood — both in the browser and in Node.js.
+Go beyond "just making it work" and understand how JavaScript runs under the hood — both in the browser and in Node.js.

 - **Object-Oriented Programming**: classes, inheritance, reusable architecture
 - **Asynchronous Programming**